GNU LibreJS: Description

-GNU LibreJS blocks nonfree JavaScript programs that are present in many websites.
+GNU LibreJS refuses to run nonfree programs that are present in many websites.
 It is developed as part of the GNU Project by Ruben Rodriguez and Nik Nyby and is included by default in the GNU IceCat browser.
 It can also work with Tor.

 The add-on allows site whitelisting and has an email address detection system for users to contact page webmasters in order to persuade them into making their JavaScript code compliant with LibreJS.
 According to the Free Software Foundation, many websites (if not whitelisted) break while using the add-on, due to the pervasiveness of proprietary JavaScript code on the web.
 Nevertheless, programmer and activist Richard Stallman supports the usage of GNU LibreJS.

 Criticizing Google, Stallman said, "In general, most Google services require the execution of non-free JavaScript code.
 If you refuse to do so (for example, by running LibreJS), you will see that you will not be able to use these services."